 CAPPUCCINO

-Cappuccino is the favored breakfast drink of the Italians, who will then drink espresso for the rest of the day.
+Cappuccino is the favored breakfast coffee of the Italians, who will then drink espresso for the rest of the day.

-There are many myths around the cappuccino, many stemming from its name which is taken from the Capuchin monks.
+There are many myths about the cappuccino, many stemming from its name which is taken from the Capuchin monks.

 The drink originates in Vienna in the 19th century where it was called “Kapuziner”.
 It was a black coffee mixed with milk or cream until it became the same color as the robes of the Capuchin monks.
 So, nothing to do with their hoods or haircuts as many legends go.